woc-hack/collab-graph/data/README.md

     sed -n 's/^ *//g ; s/ /\;/p' \
     > author_list

-That resulted in **25,880,258** uniq authors which is saved in *author_list*.
-The first column is the accurrence count seperated with `;` from the author in the second column.
+That resulted in **25,880,258** unique authors.

 #### Issues:

 - Multiple names/emails associated with one author
 - Invalid entries (e.g. "^_^ <^_^>")

-To address auhtorID resolution problem, we have tried to use a2A mappings:
+To address auhtor ID resolution problem, we have tried to use a2A mappings:

     cat author_list |
     cut -d \; -f 2 |